Sasha Ferro Flaunts Cleavage & Taut Tummy In Skimpy White Lingerie

 Sasha took the scanty snapshot in her home in Miami, Florida, as the geotag noted.
 She appeared to be on the balcony, clad in her sexy intimates.
 The babe had a big mirror on the balcony, letting it lean on the railings as she took a steamy selfie.
 The reflection on the looking glass showed a sliding glass door behind the influencer.

-Sasha rocked a skimpy white bra-and-panties combo, which clung to her curves.
-The classic brassiere featured cups adorned with dainty lace trim.
-The snug fit of the bra and its underwire pushed her breasts up and together, exposing ample cleavage.
-The undergarment was fully lined and adorned with lacy fabric.
-It also had straps that went over her shoulders for support.

-The bombshell wore matching undies, and unlike the top, they were made of cotton fabric.
+The bombshell wore matching undies, which -- unlike the top -- were made of cotton fabric.
 The waistband sat several inches below her navel, highlighting her taut tummy and rock-hard abs.
 The panties also boasted high leg cuts, which exposed plenty of skin around her groin area, including her curvy hips.

-Sasha wore her highlighted blond tresses in a center part as she opted for a sleek straight hairstyle.
+Sasha wore her highlighted blond tresses in a center part and opted for a sleek straight hairstyle.
 She let her locks cascade over her right shoulder and down her back.
-She also opted to wear her gold ring as her only accessory.
+She also chose to wear her gold ring as her only accessory.

 Sasha wrote a lengthy caption where she revealed the launch of her new website.
 She added that signing up was free on the site and that it was where her exclusive content could be found.
 The hottie also mentioned the fun chat feature where her fans could send her messages.
 She also added a Spanish version of the message.